Scottish-Tech-Army/soundscape-backend/README.md

         - [trigger](src/trigger) contains code for the Azure function that periodically (or on demand manually) triggers a new VM to be created to redownload and prepare an updated set of data.

         - [vmcount](src/vmcount) contains code for the Azure function that counts the number of active VMs, used purely because this allows dashboard to graph it.

+        - [usagemetrics](src/usagemetrics) contains code for the Azure function that collects long-term usage metrics (iOS/photon request and session counts, pmtiles and offline-map downloads) into the shared metrics PostgreSQL database for Superset.
+The one codebase is deployed twice — a shared reader of the Front Door logs and a per-instance Android reader of the Cloudflare `cfmetrics` traces — selected by the `METRICS_SOURCE` app setting.

         - [vmutils](src/vmutils) contains common VM utility code.